It is definitely time to stop

 Half of the world’s cobalt is extracted from mines in the Democratic Republic of Congo, and it is estimated that 20 % of the cobalt in this country is mined by children in artisanal mines where the most basic safety conditions are not respected.
 In tracing the chain, Amnesty International identified that Apple, Dell, Huawei, Lenovo, LG or Hewlett Packard, Microsoft, Samsung, Vodafone, probably use ore from this sector….

 Dependency on a country and a shortage to be expected

 The choice of cobalt necessarily leads to high price volatility combined with a strong dependence on a country and its political situation: the DRC, which represents 62% of reserves… Very few markets are also dependent on a single country.

 And this dependence is expected to increase.
-In five years’ time, the proportion of cobalt from the Central African country will rise to 70%…
+In a five years’ time, the proportion of cobalt from the Central African country will rise to 70%…

 However, it is now possible, thanks to LiFePo4 cell structures, to design batteries with a 5x lifetime and an inherent electrochemical safety.